gpapilion/signed_shell/README.md

   fi
   source <filename>

 This script should be signed with your own key in order to make it secure.
+You can sign it like so:
+  # sign_script verify_bash_header